 Below are some sources of the early Capuchin reform of the 16th century.
 Some remain in their original Italian or Latin, such as the letters of Cardinal Contarini, others have been translated into English.

 ♦ 1536 Capuchin Constitutions in modern Italian with footnote references to scripture and Franciscan sources

-Regarding the sentence: “that the spirit of devotion not grow cold in the friars but burn continuously and ever more intensely on the altar of their heart” a recent commentary on the 1536 Constitutions identified here the influence of Saint Bonaventure and his accommodation of Leviticus 6:12-16 in his authenticated minor spiritual works De perfection vitae ad sorores and De sex aliis seraphim.
+The statement: “that the spirit of devotion not grow cold in the friars but burn continuously and ever more intensely on the altar of their heart” reflects the influence of Saint Bonaventure and his accomodation of Leviticus 6:12-16 in his authenticated minor spiritual works De perfection vitae ad sorores and De sex aliis seraphim.

 The Rule and Testament of Saint Francis are a distillation of the prolongation in history of the following in the footsteps of the poor, chaste and obedient One.
 In the first Capuchin Constitutions (1536), this living according to the pattern of the holy gospel is not only after the example of Saint Francis but also Saint Cecila.
 The figure of the virgin Cecilia gives an important insight into the contemporary understanding of this particular way of following the Master.